 Sometimes you can hear the statement:

-RT60 is the reverberation time, it takes for the sound level L to decrease to (−)60 dB.
+RT60 is the reverberation time, it takes for the sound level L to drop by 60 dB.

-Whatever the users want to tell us so accurately.
+Whatever the user wants to tell us so accurately.
 Level is level or dB is dB.

 The decay rate depends on the amount of sound absorption in a room, the room geometry, and the frequency of the sound.
 RT is expressed in seconds.
 This decay is usually measured over the first 10, 20 or 30 dB and then extrapolated to the full 60 dB range.
 The frequency dependent reverberation time of a room is usually given for the center of a third octave band filter frequency of 500 Hz or 1 kHz or a frequency dependent response curve of the reverberation time of the frequency, but this is not a "frequency response" of the reverberation.